Amalia Fleming: London

 With the end of the war, Greece was in ruins and many thousands dead.
 In 1947 the Greek Civil War broke out between Communist-led fighters and Greek government army of conservative royalists.
 Amalia and her husband divorced.

 By good fortune in 1947 she was successful in her application for a British Council scholarship which enabled her to do postgraduate studies in bacteriology at St. Mary's Hospital, London.
 There she worked with Sir Alexander Fleming in his Wright-Fleming Institute of Microbiology.
 She authored nine research publications between May 1947 and August 1952 and she collaborated with Sir Alexander Fleming on several papers.

 She married Sir Alexander Fleming on 9 April 1953, after the death of his first wife, but with his death on 11 March 1955 she was widowed less than two years later.
+Amalia organised Fleming's papers and ensured the publication of a scientific monograph of his life and work.

 Regime of the Colonels

 As a person with dual nationality (Greek and British), Amalia Fleming began from 1962 to spend more time in Greece and moved there permanently in 1967.
 Her return coincided with a military coup and the subsequent rule of Greece by the Greek military junta of 1967–1974 (commonly known as the Regime of the Colonels).

 She undertook humanitarian efforts on behalf of members of the opposition who had been arrested and often tortured by the regime and of their family members left in poverty after the arrests.

 She was arrested in 1971 and sentenced to sixteen months in prison for plotting the escape from jail of Alexandros Panagoulis who had been convicted of attempting to assassinate Georgios Papadopoulos, the head of the military junta.
 She was released from prison less than a month later due to health problems but was stripped of her Greek citizenship and deported to Britain.

 Over the following few years in London, she mounted, in conjunction with Melina Mercouri and Helen Vlachos, a "non-stop publicity campaign" against the Greek dictatorship until it finally collapsed in 1974.
 Fleming also made representations to the Human Rights Commission in Strasbourg regarding the torture of Greek political prisoners, continued to help imprisoned regime opponents and their families, and helped a number of the junta's opponents to escape from Greece.